Serial Wire Output¶

 For UART, at the same baud rate - this is configured as part of enabling SWO on the probe.

-There are two SWO transport protocols: Manchester coded and UART.
-You can see what protocol your probe speaks with
+There are two SWO transport protocols: Manchester coded and UART (aka async).
+You can see what protocol your probe

 .
-The protocol is listed next to the traceswo
+The protocol is listed next to the swo

 The Manchester coded SWO auto-synchronizes and the firmware auto-detects baud.
 However, for UART SWO, you have to configure the baud rate both in the target configuration and on the probe.
 The default baud rate for async is 2.25MBaud.